first-line-outsourcing/flo.sls/README.md

        <<: *common
      ```

-     The plugin will add this variables to all stages, but we don't want it.
+     The plugin will add these variables to all stages, but we don't want it.
 So after encrypting, copy encrypted value
      of the new variable, revert changes and paste it to the right place.

    - You are ready for deploying